-In this paper, we utilize the latest 221 GRB data compiled in \cite{Jia2022} (the J221 sample) and the Pantheon+ sample \citep{Scolnic2022} to calibrate the Amati relation by Gaussian process at low redshift, and obtained the Hubble diagram of GRBs.
-We constrain cosmological models with the GRBs at high redshift and the latest 32 OHD data \citep{LZL2023} by the MCMC method.
+In this paper, we utilize the latest 221 GRB data compiled in Ref.~\refcite{Jia2022} and the Pantheon+ sample \cite{Scolnic2022} to calibrate the Amati relation by Gaussian process at low redshift and obtain the Hubble diagram of GRBs.
+We constrain cosmological models with the GRBs at high redshift and the latest 32 OHD data \cite{LZL2023} by the MCMC method.
 Finally, we also use the simultaneous fitting method for constraints on cosmological models.